stackbit-projects/rainy-daffodil-8ad95/content/pages/faq.md

           a bit of free time on my hands, and I figured there was no better way to spend it than by trying new things.
 One day, while browsing online, I came across a stable that offered horseback riding lessons to individuals of all ages.
-I had never been on a horse before and it was a completely new experience for me.
+I had never been on a horse before, and it was a completely new experience for me.
 I decided to give it a shot, and I instantly loved it.
 Currently, I go riding once every week for about 30-40 minutes.

           ![](/images/File\_000-3fb372ef.png)